top of page

 Licensing isn’t a formality.
 It’s a benchmark of professionalism - proof that those entrusted with your safety have earned that responsibility.

-As our founder Paul often says, “When lives and reputations are involved, you don’t want the minimum requirement.
-You want people who meet the highest standard — and prove it.”
+And when lives and reputations are involved, you don’t want the minimum requirement.
+You want people who meet the highest standard - and prove it.

 If you’re arranging protection in Ireland and want to ensure your team is correctly licensed and trained, contact VIS Protection in confidence.